oskarth/experiments.oskarth.com/content/unix02b.md

    0x32e <main+42>:     mov    0x1c(%esp),%eax
 ```

-Let's step two more instructions, pushing the base pointer onto the
+We are still in ls though.
+Let's step two more instructions, pushing
-stack and moving (or "saving") the stack pointer to the base pointer.
+the base pointer onto the stack and moving (or "saving") the stack
+pointer to the base pointer.

 ```
 (gdb) x /4x $esp
 0x2fb8: 0x00002fe4      0x0000031f      0x00000b5f      0x00000000
 ```

-We got a new address on the stack, which was our old base pointer from
+Note that the new address on the stack is our old base pointer from
 main.
 We've seen this before, but let's take a look again.

-TODO: this part is confusing, see if it clears up after skipping in ls

 ```
 (gdb) x /4x 0x00002fe4
 0x2fe4: 0x00003fb8      0xffffffff      0x00000001      0x00002ff4
 ```

-This is our stack at the beginning of main.
+This is exactly our stack at the beginning of main, so we now have
+easy access to that state for when we want to go back to it.

 ## Skipping until the end of ls

 There's a lot that happens in `ls` and the functions it calls.
 We are
 going to skip all that by going to the very last line of the C code in
 the ls function, line 71.
 We do this with `until 71`.
-What's about to
+When we are at
-happen now and what does the stack look like?
+the end of `ls`, what's about to happen now and what does the stack
+look like?

 ```
 (gdb) x /6i $eip